What Dads Really Want on Father's Day - Baby Chick

 6. The Gift of a Good Meal

-The saying, “the way to a man’s heart is through his stomach” is definitely true.
+The saying, “The way to a man’s heart is through his stomach,” is true.
 On Father’s Day, prepare his favorite meal with his favorite beverage.
-Whether that’s waffles and a pound of extra crispy bacon, a steak and beer, or his mother’s famous spaghetti sauce recipe, serve it with a smile because we know that it will warm his heart.
+Whether that’s waffles and a pound of extra crispy bacon, a steak, and beer, or his mother’s famous spaghetti sauce recipe, serve it with a smile because we know it will warm his heart.

 7. The Gift of Romance

-Father’s Day is not just a day to celebrate dad as a provider and caregiver.
+Father’s Day is not just a day to celebrate Dad as a provider and caregiver.
 It’s also a day to honor your partner as your lover and friend.
-Make him feel the love by telling him just how much he means to you, dressing up (or down) for him, or treating him to a massage.
-Give him a sexy surprise in the morning or right before bed and steal a few moments during the day to remind him just how much you love him.
+Make him feel the love by telling him how much he means to you, dressing up (or down) for him, or treating him to a massage.
+Give him a sexy surprise in the morning or right before bed, and steal a few moments during the day to remind him just how much you love him.

 8. The Gift of Keepsakes